 Brent Flahr - General Manager / Alternate Governor

-Flahr also serves as Assistant General Manager of the NHL’s Minnesota Wild, entering his seventh season with the organization having been named to his position on July 28, 2009.
-In addition to his duties in Minnesota, the longtime NHLer will oversee all aspects of Iowa Wild hockey operations, from player contracts to the development of Minnesota Wild prospects.
+Flahr is entering his eighth season with the organization having been named to his position on July 28, 2009.
+In addition to his duties in Minnesota, the longtime NHLer oversee all aspects of Iowa Wild hockey operations, from player contracts to the development of Minnesota Wild prospects.

 Before his time with the Wild, Flahr spent two seasons (2007-09) with the Ottawa Senators as Director of Hockey Operations.
 Prior to joining the Senators, he spent four seasons (2003-07) working as an Amateur Scout for the Anaheim Ducks, including the 2007 Stanley Cup team.
 From 1996 to 2003, Flahr spent eight seasons as part of the Florida Panthers organization, serving in a variety of positions, including Assistant to the General Manager, and Scouting and Video Coordinator.
 He was also the Director of Hockey Operations for the Panthers’ AHL affiliate, the San Antonio Rampage.
 Flahr has worked with Chuck Fletcher two times previously, spending three seasons with him in Anaheim and six seasons in Florida.

 The native of Courtenay, B.C., is a graduate of Princeton University, where he played four seasons of college hockey for the Tigers from 1992-96.
 He and his wife, Dana, reside in Saint Paul.

 Derek Lalonde, 45 (8/18/72), enters his second season as head coach of the Iowa Wild after his hiring on June 20, 2016 as the fourth head coach in team history.